SQL Schema Creator

 - Table definition with temporal support:

--- Use the appropriate schema: metadata for dq_*, production for others create table if not exists "{schema}"."{component}_{entity}_tbl" ( "{pk_column}" uuid not null, "version" integer not null, -- domain-specific columns here "modified_by" text not null, "change_reason_code" text not null, "change_commentary" text not null, "valid_from" timestamp with time zone not null, "valid_to" timestamp with time zone not null, primary key ({pk_column}, valid_from, valid_to), exclude using gist ( {pk_column} WITH =, tstzrange(valid_from, valid_to) WITH && ), check ("valid_from" < "valid_to"), check ("{pk_column}" <> '') -- for text primary keys -- OR for UUID primary keys: -- check ("id" <> '00000000-0000-0000-0000-000000000000'::uuid) ); -- Note: change_reason_code validation is handled by the insert trigger function, -- not via check constraint.
+-- All tables use the public schema with ores_ prefix create table if not exists "ores_{component}_{entity}_tbl" ( "{pk_column}" uuid not null, "tenant_id" uuid not null, "version" integer not null, -- domain-specific columns here "modified_by" text not null, "change_reason_code" text not null, "change_commentary" text not null, "valid_from" timestamp with time zone not null, "valid_to" timestamp with time zone not null, primary key (tenant_id, {pk_column}, valid_from, valid_to), exclude using gist ( tenant_id WITH =, {pk_column} WITH =, tstzrange(valid_from, valid_to) WITH && ), check ("valid_from" < "valid_to"), check ("{pk_column}" <> '') -- for text primary keys -- OR for UUID primary keys: -- check ("id" <> '00000000-0000-0000-0000-000000000000'::uuid) ); -- Note: change_reason_code validation is handled by the insert trigger function, -- not via check constraint.
 See Step 4 below for the trigger implementation.

 Primary key validation constraints